arafi6624/Light_and_Sound_Memory_Game/README.md

-# Pre-work - *Memory Game*
+# Pre-work - The Tiles and Sound game

-**Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+The Tiles and Sound Game is a Light & Sound Memory game to apply for CodePath's SITE Program.

 Submitted by: Abdul Rafi

-Time spent: 2.5 hours spent in total
+Time spent: 3 hours spent in total

 Link to project: https://glitch.com/edit/#!/achieved-island-end